 Democratizing of information due to blockchain technology by decentralization of databases allows energy companies as well as individuals to make better-informed decisions.
 Blockchains also assist in network management of distributed networks, asset management, as well as achieving greater flexibility of services.

 Small renewable energy installations are spreading at a rapid pace.
-More and more people are seeking clean, affordable and sustainable energy.
-However, installations such as rooftop solar panels may create huge stress on electricity grids, which rely on centralised power plants.
+More and more people are seeking clean, affordable, and sustainable energy.
+However, installations such as rooftop solar panels may create huge stress on electricity grids, which rely on centralized power plants.
 By implementing blockchain-powered technologies for peer-to-peer energy trading, the power can get decentralized and the grid -stabilized.

 According to Statista, the most prominent application of blockchain is peer-to-peer transactions, which account for 36% of all blockchain initiatives, as can be seen from pile chart below.